 For many parents, the rear side seats are practical options, with the passenger side being a popular choice.
 Installing the car seat on the passenger side can offer safer and more convenient access from the sidewalk when parked on the street.
 This position is helpful for families in bustling cities who frequently navigate the challenges of parallel parking.
 It allows for a smoother, safer entry and exit from the vehicle and reduces the risks associated with loading and unloading your child from the traffic side.

-Navigating NHTSA Recommendations
+Navigating NHTSA Car Seat Recommendations

 The National Highway Traffic Safety Administration (NHTSA) offers guidelines to help parents properly use child safety restraint systems.
 According to NHTSA, children will require a car seat or booster until they are approximately 12 years old in most cases.
 Since your little adventurer will likely need a car seat for over a decade, it’s important to know how and where to properly install one.